Theresa Angela Lane: Career

-Lane taught classes, directed choir, and served as a librarian in Dominican elementary and high schools through Texas from 1933-1960.
-After she graduated with her MLS, she became the first professionally trained archivist at the Catholic Archives of Texas in Austin where she served from 1960-1974.
+Lane taught classes, directed choir, and served as a librarian in Dominican elementary and high schools through Texas from 1933 to 1960.
+After she graduated with her MLS, she became the first professionally trained archivist at the Catholic Archives of Texas in Austin where she served from 1960 to 1974.
 While working in archives at University of Texas, she expanded the holdings and helped obtain documentation on Catholic clergy, religious communities, and parishes and dioceses throughout Texas.
 She "set-up and reorganized the collection.
 She prepared work guides, outlines, and a manual of procedures" in the beginning of her tenure.

 Lane was a frequent speaker and lecturer on archives, religion, history, and, specifically, Texas Catholic history.
 She also wrote many articles for journals such as Catholic Library World, Texas Library Journal and the Texas Catholic Herald, and over twenty articles authored by her appear in the Handbook for Texas Supplement (1976).
 Her master's thesis was published in 1961 as Catholic Archives of Texas: History and Preliminary Inventory, which inspired and informed many scholars, researchers, and teachers of Texas' Catholic Archives.